google/ExoPlayer/extensions/ffmpeg/README.md

 In addition, it's necessary to build the extension's native components as
 follows:

-* Set the following environment variables:
+* Set the following shell variable:

 ```
 cd "<path to exoplayer checkout>"
 FFMPEG_EXT_PATH="$(pwd)/extensions/ffmpeg/src/main/jni"
 ```

-* Download the [Android NDK][] and set its location in an environment variable.
+* Download the [Android NDK][] and set its location in a shell variable.
   Only versions up to NDK 15c are supported currently.

 ```